fontys-intersect/fontys-intersect-2020/cases/airquality.md

 - **Outdated software**
     There are outdated maven dependencies, which can lead to possible vulnerabilities.

-- **Weak JWT token**
+- **Weak JWT**
-    The JWT token is using a weak and guessable secret key.
+    The JWT is using a weak and guessable secret key.
 This makes it possible for the attacker to brute-force or guess it.

 - **Insecure Headers**
     The security headers are not configured properly, which makes them vulnerable to attacks like clickjacking.